|

 claims giving managers the ability to assess the maintainability of a system

+without having to know anything about programming.
 To investigate the meat behind those claims, I used Small Worlds Analyzer

 Edition 2.0 for Java, provided by Information Laboratory.
 There is also a